-The consolidated financial statements of the Company include the accounts of the Company and its wholly-owned subsidiaries as described in the Formation Transactions presented in Note 1.
-The transactions related to Fund II, Fund III, and the Florida Sidecar constitute an exchange of shares between entities under common control and will be accounted for in accordance with the Accounting Standards Codification ("ASC"), Topic 805, Business Combinations ("ASC 805").
-As such, the results of the Company's operations and cash flows for the three and six months ended June 30, 2013 have been presented on a combined basis in order to provide comparative information with respect to prior periods.
+The accompanying consolidated financial statements have been prepared in conformity with U.S. generally accepted accounting principles ("U.S. GAAP") and pursuant to the requirements for reporting on Form 10-K and Article 6 of Regulation S-X. The consolidated financial statements of the Company include the accounts of the Company and its wholly-owned subsidiaries as described in the Formation Transactions presented in Note 1.
+The transactions related to Fund II, Fund III, and Florida Sidecar constitute an exchange of shares between entities under common control and will be accounted for in accordance with Accounting Standards Codification ("ASC") Topic 805, Business Combinations.
+As such, the Company's results of operations and cash flows for the year ended December 31, 2013 are presented as if the aforementioned transactions had occurred as of January 1, 2013.
 The Formation Transactions also included an asset acquisition of certain assets in Fund I and Fund III Parent.
 In accordance with ASC 805, the assets acquired were recorded at fair value at the date of acquisition, September 24, 2013.